tombye/trexit/_posts/2017-10-15-walking-the-wrong-way.markdown

 ![A yellow arrow showing the way to Santiago](https://github.com/tombye/trexit/raw/gh-pages/assets/images/yellow-arrow.jpg)

-The Camino Portuguese has blue arrows for anyone doing it backwards.
+The Camino Portugués has blue arrows for anyone doing it backwards.

 ![A blue arrow for anyone walking a Camino in the opposite direction]( https://github.com/tombye/trexit/raw/gh-pages/assets/images/blue-arrow.jpg)